ss_blog_claim=3271949adf2f293f3848c01782da83fc ss_blog_claim=3271949adf2f293f3848c01782da83fc

 images sources: d winton, betta design, ahron de leeuw

-Petra is an archaeological site in Arabah, Jordan, lying on the gradient of Mount Hor in a basin among the mountains which form the eastern border of Arabah, the large valley running from the Dead Sea to the Gulf of Aqaba.
 This World Heritage Site was discovered in 1812 by Swiss explorer Johann Ludwig BurcKhardt.
-This rock-cut architecture was adopted by the Nabataeans who extended this tradition by "carving their temples and tombs into the yellowish-orange rock that defines the canyons and gullies of the region."
+This rock-cut structure was adopted by the Nabataeans who extended this tradition by "carving their temples and tombs into the yellowish-orange rock that defines the canyons and gullies of the region."
 One of the more interesting aspects of Petra is that there was an actual theater with rock carved seats found inside.

 Lycian Tombs